HackSouth/hacksouth.github.io/_posts/2021-11-24-gettingintoinfosec.md

 My job hunting began with new vigour and new hope, my CV went out and I set alerts for myself on the various platforms.
 So that as soon as something new went live, it would get it immediately and apply.

-It was slow in the beginning but I eventually came across a **<span style=”color: yellow”>status post</span>** on LinkedIn that they were looking for consultants who wanted to get into infosec – little to no experience required and would be willing to help with certifications if you have none.
+It was slow in the beginning but I eventually came across a **<span style="color: yellow">status post</span>** on LinkedIn that they were looking for consultants who wanted to get into infosec – little to no experience required and would be willing to help with certifications if you have none.

 I thought this is it, if I can't land this then I need to really re-evaluate what I’m looking for and where I want to be [I’m sure some of you have hit this wall before].
 Sent my CV, had an interview, waiting a very long time – almost eternity – for feedback, any feedback really.
 And I got the job as a contractor for 6 months with the company, as a cyber security consultant – which evolved into a 12 month contract [currently in progress] for Infosec Consulting ZA.

 The company has since grown and we now have 6 consultants in total, with varying levels of experience, ranging from 0 to 20 years.
 Some with certifications and some without, the CEO/Director of the company Bevan Lane, has lived up to his promise of helping you with certifications.
 I am now an ISO/IEC 27001 Lead Implementer, certified by PECB.
-<span style=”color: yellow”>My next ambitious step is to get my OSCP and if I can create a little pentest division within this company.</span>
+<span style="color: yellow">My next ambitious step is to get my OSCP and if I can create a little pentest division within this company.</span>

 !The Great gatsby](https://media.giphy.com/media/g9582DNuQppxC/giphy-downsized-large.gif){: .align-right}